VisualisationExpo/ChangeCalendarIconMac/README.md

 ```

-# I WILL NOW USE MY OWN WORDS TO HELP YOU SHOULD YOU DESIRE TO REMAIN ON REDDIT
+# I WILL NOW USE MY OWN WORDS TO HELP YOU

 1. Create a directory in your Home directory with a name that will make sense for your theming efforts.
 In this example I call the directory 'livemount'